gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 There's a ton we can do if we rethink the package manager to be more aware of types.

 <github-button user="gregorybchris" repo="myxa"></github-button>

+[^experimental-package-managers]: This is probably because while an experimental language can be fun to play around with, a package manager in isolation is pretty boring and useless.
+But making useless things never stopped me before!